-Find out how to nominate your child for a Kids & Teens Star Award, what they get in return and how your support helps.
+Find out how to nominate your child for a Cancer Research UK for Children & Young People Star Award, what they get in return and how your support helps.

 How to nominate